Religious institute: Admission and religious vows

-Admittance to a religious institute is regulated not only by Church law and the religious Rule it has adopted.
-Broadly speaking, after a lengthy period spanning aspirancy, postulancy, and novitiate and while in "temporary vows" to test their vocation with a particular institute, candidates wishing to be admitted permanently are required to make a public profession of the evangelical counsels of chastity, poverty, and obedience by means of a vow (which may be either simple or solemn) binding in Church law.
-One of the effects of this vow is that members of a religious institute are no longer free to marry; and should they subsequently want to leave the institute after permanent profession, they would have to seek a papal indult of dispensation from their vow.
-The benefits of the profession are of a spiritual nature.

-After completion of the novitiate, members of religious institute make religious profession, which is a public vow to observe the three evangelical counsels of chastity, poverty, and obedience.
-A vow is classified as public if a legitimate superior accepts it in the name of the Church, as happens when one joins a religious institute.
-In making their religious profession, they are "incorporated into the institute, with the rights and duties defined by law", and "through the ministry of the Church they are consecrated to God".
+Admittance to a religious institute is regulated by the requirements canon law states.
 Religious profession can be temporary or perpetual: "Temporary profession is to be made for the period defined by the institute's own law.
 This period may not be less than three years nor longer than six years."

+Broadly speaking, after a period spanning postulancy, and novitiate and while in temporary vows to test their vocation with a particular institute, members wishing to be admitted permanently are required to make public and perpetual vows.

+A vow is classified as public if a legitimate superior accepts it in the name of the church, as happens when one joins a religious institute.
+In making their religious profession, the members are "incorporated into the institute, with the rights and duties defined by law", and "through the ministry of the Church they are consecrated to God."

 Typically, members of religious institutes either take vows of evangelical chastity, poverty, and obedience (the "Evangelical Counsels") to lead a life in imitation of Christ Jesus, or, those following the Rule of Saint Benedict, the vows of obedience, stability (that is, to remain with this particular community until death and not seek to move to another), and "conversion of life" which implicitly includes the counsels of chastity and evangelical poverty.
 Some institutes take additional vows (a "fourth vow" is typical), specifying some particular work or defining condition of their way of life (e.g., the Jesuit vow to undertake any mission upon which they are sent by the pope; the Missionaries of Charity vow to serve always the poorest of the poor).